 Tabs | View When You Say Nothing At All Tabs Here |

-“When You Say Nothing At All” had already been a hit for three different musicians before Irish singer-songwriter Ronan Keating recorded his cover for the soundtrack of hit rom-com Notting Hill.
+“When You Say Nothing At All” had already been a hit for three different musicians before Irish singer-songwriter Ronan Keating recorded his cover for the soundtrack of the hit rom-com Notting Hill.
 Like its previous versions, Keating’s pop spin on this country original became the former Boyzone member’s first solo hit.

 The lyrics that celebrate the unspoken love of a couple perfectly in-sync with each other sound even more magical, wrapped in Keating’s soulful vocals.
 Among many songs that express, this one hits right in the feels.